Legal Notice

 Deutsche Oppenheim Family Office AG, 5299003G9CMV5CY1FU81 considers principal adverse impacts of its investment decisions on sustainability factors.
 The present statement is the consolidated statement on principal adverse impacts on sustainability factors of Deutsche Oppenheim Family Office AG (Deutsche Oppenheim).

-This statement on principal adverse impacts on sustainability factors covers the reference period from 1 January to 31 December 2022.
+This statement on principal adverse impacts on sustainability factors covers the reference period from 1 January to 31 December 2023.

 This statement is provided under the Sustainable Finance Disclosure Regulation (SFDR) – Regulation (EU) 2019/2088, which defines Financial Market Participants (FMPs) and in scope financial products.
-Therefore, this disclosure of principal adverse impacts applies to Deutsche Oppenheim business units[1] to the extent it is an investment firm which provides portfolio management and investment decision making to EU clients.
+Therefore, this disclosure of principal adverse impacts applies to Deutsche Oppenheim to the extent it is an investment firm which provides portfolio management and investment decision making to EU clients.

 Principal Adverse Impacts are defined by the European Commission as “negative, material, or likely to be material effects on sustainability factors that are caused, compounded by, or directly linked to investment decisions and advice performed by the legal entity”.
 The principal adverse impacts, including their identification, prioritisation, and any action to be taken to manage exposure to them, will be reviewed by Deutsche Oppenheim Family Office AG annually in accordance with the Group Sustainability Council (GSC) of Deutsche Bank AG.
 Currently, Deutsche Bank AG follows a principle-based approach.
 As the regulatory requirements and associated data change on an ongoing basis, Deutsche Bank AG is fully committed to integrating a more thorough and exhaustive principal adverse impact framework into its discretionary portfolio management services in alignment with such developments.